YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 - ✅ Plan mode guides users through selecting start and end points
 - ✅ Coordinates are automatically filled when clicking on the map
 - ✅ Route is automatically calculated after selecting both points
+- ✅ Clear route button appears when route is displayed
+- ✅ Clear route button removes route and markers
 - ✅ Input fields are present and functional
 - ✅ Default values are pre-filled
 - ✅ Route is displayed as a blue line on the map